julianheinrich/viewpoints/README.md

-# Viewpoints for Molecular Structres in PyMOL
+# Viewpoints for Molecular Structures in PyMOL

 __This is an experimental branch that requires a patched version of PyMOL (see below)__

 This is a collection of python scripts to determine good views of macromolecular structures with PyMOL.

 Currently, the scripts use a random sampling of points on a sphere with fixed radius from the center of mass of a selection to determine a set of candidate viewpoints.
 Then, the viewpoint with maximal viewpoint entropy is chosen as the 'best' viewpoint.

 ## Dependencies